top of page

 About Yann Grobs

-Native from Montpellier (France), Yann obtained a bachelor's degree in health biology before specializing in microbiology and immunology during his master's degree at the University of Montpellier II.
+From Montpellier (France), Yann obtained a bachelor's degree in health biology before specializing in microbiology and immunology during his master's degree at the University of Montpellier II.
 During an internship at the Research and Development Institute (IRD) on the genetic diversity of HIV, he developed a particular interest in translational research and, more particularly, in the physiology of the cardiovascular and respiratory systems.
 Pulmonary arterial hypertension (PAH) is one of the complications of an HIV infection.
 Yann enthusiastically joined the PAH group of Quebec led by Dr. Sébastien Bonnet and Dr. Steeve Provencher.
-Yann is currently working on his Ph.D. under the supervision of Dr. Bonnet.
+After completing his Ph.D. under the supervision of Dr. Bonnet, Yann joined the lab of Dr. François Potus as a post-doctoral fellow.

 Projects: